It’s not unusual to come across a UX Job posting that reads like this:

 - Quality Assurance (QA) -> Usability testing

-These are not 1-to-1 translations, but the idea is that UXBs can frame existing experience into relevant projects for their UX portfolio.
+These are not 1-to-1 translations, but the idea is that UX students can reframe existing experience into relevant projects for their UX portfolio.

 In the spirit of Roosevelt’s words, examine the work you’ve already done, take the projects that include the most UX-related elements, and turn them into portfolio pieces.